cytopia/devilbox/CONTRIBUTING.md

 **Abstract**

-The Devilbox is currently being developed in my spare time and mostly reflects the features that I am using for all the web projcets I have to handle.
+The Devilbox is currently being developed in my spare time and mostly reflects the features that I am using for all the web projects I have to handle.
 In order to better present it to the majority of other software developers I do require support to cope with all the feature requests.